 Participation in SARA allows accepted out-of-state students to take on-line courses from other SARA states.
-Students from states that are not SARA members are not eligible for Title IV funding and not able to take on-line courses unless OHSU is granted approval or determined to be exempt from the student's home state.
+Students from states that are not SARA members are not eligible for Title IV funding and not able to take on-line courses unless OHSU is granted approval to operate or determined to be exempt from the student's home state.
 Currently Massachusetts is the only state where students are not allowed to participate in OHSU's online educational programs (Massachusetts has passed legislation to join NC-SARA and is in the process of joining).

 Clinical experiences and internships are also addressed in the SARA participation.
 SARA member institutions can accept students from other SARA member institutions.
 Under the Unified State Authorization Reciprocity Agreement (3.4.3):